 What does the study involve?

-Patients will be randomised 1:1 into the experimental arm (Proton beam therapy, chemotherapy + surgery) and control arm (photon radiotherapy, chemotherapy + surgery).
-Patients suitable for immunotherapy will then receive up to 12 months of treatment as per standard of care.
+Patients will be randomised 1:1 into the experimental arm (Proton beam therapy, chemotherapy +/- immunotherapy + surgery) and control arm (photon radiotherapy, chemotherapy +/- immunotherapy + surgery).
+After surgery patients can be treated with standard of care systemic anti-cancer therapy which would be chemotherapy and/or immunotherapy.
+Patients suitable for immunotherapy will receive up to 12 months of treatment after surgery as per standard of care.
 This UK trial will recruit patients from 15 NHS sites; all patients randomised to receive Proton beam therapy will be treated at either UCLH/Christie.
-Patients will receive treatment for 5 weeks before surgery, and for up to 1 year after surgery.
-Patients will be followed up at NHS sites for up to 1 year, and then survival data will be collected from NHS Digital for a further 2 years.
+Patients will receive treatment for 5-11 weeks before surgery (the duration of chemotherapy depends on the most suitable chemotherapy for their cancer type), and for up to 1 year after surgery.
+Patients will be followed up at NHS sites for up to 1 year, and then survival data will be collected from NHS data registries for a further 2 years.

 What are the possible benefits and risks of participating?

 The potential risks and burden will only be applicable to patients randomised to the experimental arm to receive Proton-beam therapy over a period of 3 weeks.
 Patients on the control arm will be treated as per standard of care.
 There is a risk of financial burden on patients allocated proton beam therapy who will need to travel to one of the two proton beam centres for their specialised radiotherapy treatment.
 Patients will be required to organise the travel themselves with the help of their ‘key worker’ from the relevant Proton beam therapy centre.
-Patients may also be required to stay away from home for 3 weeks if they live far away from one of the 2 proton beam centres.
+Patients may also be required to stay away from home for 3 weeks if they live far away from one of the 2 proton beam centres, and free accommodation is provided for patients and a carer at the proton beam centres.
 As with any radiotherapy there may be some long-term side effects.
 The study doctor or nurse will go through these with trial patients and this information is included in the patient information sheet.
 The adverse events from Proton beam therapy are considered to be low risk, as the concept of Proton beam therapy is to negate the effects of radiation to the healthy tissues surrounding the tumour, mainly healthy lung and heart tissue.
 The treating team will be monitoring patients for any side effects during and after treatment and will be taking care of any long-term adverse events for up to a year after surgery.

 There may be no direct benefit to research participants and this is explained in the patient information sheet.
 Research participants enrolled in the trial will have a 50% chance of receiving PBT for their oesophageal cancer, which is not currently available off trial, which may or may not improve their survival and quality of life from potentially fewer side effects than standard photon based radiotherapy.
 With 2 proton beam centres now in England, patients will no longer have to travel overseas for their PBT treatment.
 Patients in this study will have access to this new treatment, possibly increasing the chances of a long-term cure.
 Proton beam therapy may make immunotherapy easier to tolerate and possibly more effective.
 However, none of this is proven and there is no guarantee that individual patients will benefit directly from taking part in this study.
 We hope the information we gain from the study will benefit people who develop oesophageal cancer in the future.
 If the trial is a success and shows PBT treatment is better than photon beam radiotherapy then the standard of care may change in future.